benjiecabajar/benjiecabajar/README.md

 🎓 A 3rd-year college student passionate about **technology & innovation**
 💻 Skilled in **Python, Java, and JavaScript**
 ⚙️ I love building applications that **solve real-world problems**
-📱 Creator of **GabayKareer** – an app helping the community find work easily
 🌐 Interested in **Web Development** (Frontend + Backend)
 🤖 Exploring **AI technologies** for education and everyday life